 Justification by Faith

-10 For as many as are of the works of the Law are under a curse; for it is written, “Cursed is everyone who does not continue in all the things which are written in the book of the Law, to do them.”3 11 But that no one is justified by the Law in the sight of God is evident, for “The righteous shall live by faith.”4 12 However, the Law is not of faith, but, “The man who does them, he shall live by them.”5 13 Christ has redeemed us from the curse of the Law, having become a curse for us (for it is written, “Cursed is everyone who hangs on a tree”),6 14 that the blessing of Abraham might come to the Gentiles in Christ Jesus, that we might receive the promise of the Spirit through faith.
+10 For those whose way is based on the works of the Law are under a curse; for it is written, “Cursed is everyone who does not continue to perform all that is written in the book of the Law.”6 11 But that no one is justified by the Law in God’s sight is evident, for “He who is righteous by faith shall live.”7 12 Now the Law is not based on faith; on the contrary, “He who practices these things will live because of them.”8 13 Christ has redeemed us from the curse of the Law, having become a curse for us (for it is written, “Cursed is everyone who hangs on a tree”9), 14 so that in Christ Jesus the blessing of Abraham might come to the Gentiles, so that through faith we might receive the promise of the Spirit.

-15 Brothers, I speak in accordance with the practice of men: Though it is only a man-made covenant, yet once it is ratified, no one sets it aside or adds to it.
-16 Now to Abraham and his Seed the promises were made.
-He does not say, “And to seeds,” as if speaking of many, but rather of one: “And to your Seed,”7 who is Christ.
-17 What I am saying is this: The Law, which came four hundred and thirty years later, does not annul a covenant previously ratified by God, so as to make the promise void.
-18 For if the inheritance is based on law, then it is no longer based on promise; but God granted it to Abraham through a promise.
+15 Brothers, I’m speaking now in terms of everyday human law.10 Even though it is only a man-made covenant, once it is ratified no one can set it aside or add to it.
+16 Now the promises were made to Abraham and his Seed.
+He doesn’t say, “And to seeds,” as if he were speaking about many, but rather about one: “And to your Seed.”11 And that Seed is Christ.
+17 What I’m saying is this: The Law, which came four hundred and thirty years later, cannot nullify a covenant previously ratified by God, so as to abolish the promise.
+18 For if the inheritance is based on law, then it is no longer based on a promise; but God granted it to Abraham through a promise.

-19 Why, then, the Law?
-It was added for the sake of transgressions, till the Seed should come to whom the promise was made; and it was ordained through angels by the hand of a mediator.
-20 But a mediator is not for one party alone, whereas God is one.
+19 What then was the purpose of the Law?
+It was added to address transgressions until the coming of the Seed to whom the promise was made; and it was ordained through angels by the hand of an intermediary.
+20 Now an intermediary involves more than one party;12 but God is one.